vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/getting-started/health-report.md

 # Generating Health Reports

 The [`Invoke-VcfHealthReport`](../functions/Invoke-VcfHealthReport.md) cmdlet generates a health report.
 This report combines the SoS Utility health checks with additional health checks not presently available in the SoS Utility.
-The report contains detailed information about the health of the VMware Cloud Foundation system and its components.
+The report contains detailed information about the health of the VMware Cloud Foundation Instance and its components.

 ## Only Issues